exyi/coberec/docs/thesis/API-overview.md

 > By far, not all C# constructs are in the table.
 > It is possible to express some using these basic components.
-> Unfortunately, it is not possible to express other constructs using this API.
+> Unfortunately, some constructs can not be expressed this API.
-> In such case, users may fall back to using the ILSpy tree directly, as we have shown in the ILSpy Fallback chapter.
+> In such case, users may fall back to using the ILSpy tree directly, as we have shown in the [ILSpy Fallback](./design.md#ilspy-fallback) chapter.

-More detailed documentation is available in the attachment or on the web.
-TODO link
+More detailed documentation is available in the attachment or [on the web](https://github.com/exyi/coberec/blob/master/docs/csharp-features/cheatsheet.md).

 ## Metadata definitions

 The second aspect of C# code is the types, methods, properties and fields.
-We have designed a broad API for defining the symbols in the rich .NET type system.
+We have designed a broad API for defining symbols in the rich .NET type system.

 Namespaces are easy to declare, we can just call `NamespaceSignature.Parse("MyNamespace")`.